Table of Contents

 • Grants for immigrant business owners

-If your business fits into any of those categories, looking for relevant grants could help you find additional possibilities as you fine-tune your search for grant funding.
+If your business fits into any of those categories, looking for relevant grants could help you find additional possibilities in your search for funding.
+(You may also run across lenders who specialize in minority business loans and other niche credit options.)

 2. Know Where to Look for Grants